Stonebridge Shopping Center

-Stonebridge Shopping Center, formerly Cloverleaf Mall, is a shopping mall located in Chesterfield County, Virginia on U.S. Route 60 just west of State Route 150.
+Stonebridge Shopping Center, formerly Cloverleaf Mall, was a shopping mall located in Chesterfield County, Virginia on U.S. Route 60 just west of State Route 150.
 The mall opened in 1972 and featured two anchor stores, J. C. Penney, and Sears.
 A third anchor, Thalhimers, opened a year later.

 However, the surrounding neighborhoods began to undergo a socioeconomic crisis and developments were occurring away from the mall.
 This led to a decline, especially in the 1990s and 2000s when businesses left for nearby Chesterfield Towne Center.
 The mall was eventually closed in 2008 and was ultimately demolished in 2011 to make way for a mixed-use development featuring a Kroger Marketplace.

 History

 The mall opened in 1972 and featured two anchors: J. C. Penney and Sears.
 Thalhimers was added a year later as a third anchor.
 There was also a two-screen movie theater.

 Cloverleaf was very successful through the 1970s and 1980s.
 Major renovations were done to the mall in the 1980s.
 Thalhimers added a second floor to the anchor and the two-screen theater was moved to a standalone building behind the mall.
 The space vacated by the original theater was replaced by a food court.